enthought/mayavi/mayavi/_sources/auto/example_custom_colormap.rst.txt

 color defined by its RGBA components.

 In this example, we show how the LUT of an object can be retrieved and modified.
-Specificaly, we start by giving a surf object the 'cool' colormap, but we modify add to add a transparency effect.
+Specifically, we start by giving a surf object the 'cool' colormap, but we modify add to add a transparency effect.

 Notice in the resulting image how the surface becomes more transparent